globocom/secDevLabs/owasp-top10-2017-apps/a1/copy-n-paste/README.md

 Injection flaws, such as SQL, NoSQL, OS, and LDAP injection, occur when untrusted data is sent to an interpreter as part of a command or query.
 The attacker’s hostile data can trick the interpreter into executing unintended commands or accessing data without proper authorization.

-The main goal of this project is to discuss how **SQL Injection** vulnerabilities can be exploited and to encourage developers send Pull Requests to secDevLabs on how they would mitigate these flaws.
+The main goal of this project is to discuss how **SQL Injection** vulnerabilities can be exploited and to encourage developers to send Pull Requests to secDevLabs on how they would mitigate these flaws.

 ## Setup